mpirikL/Projects/README.md

 This page is home for my code examples.
-Consider this my portfolio of code examples.
+Consider this my statistical coding portfolio.

 # Projects